The Irgun Zvai Leumi:

 the leaders of the movement are and who the

 members are.
-Alan S. Zuckerman, in his study of
+Alan S. Zuckerman,

 the Herut party, describes the composition of the